What is Amazon ACoS?

 You heard it here first.

-The very first thing to do when you’re considering optimising your page is to conduct thorough keyword research.
+The very first thing to do when you’re considering optimizing your page is to conduct thorough keyword research by using IO Scout tool.
 If you’re familiar with SEO (there we go again with another acronym), it’s not quite the same on Amazon.
 Test out some Amazon keyword tools is our advice here.

-You can optimise your listing further by completing the following steps:
+You can optimize your listing further by using IO Scout listing optimization tool and completing the following steps:

 - Adding these researched keywords to all sections of your listing including the title of the item, the description of the item, and the item’s features